 The Innovations in Design, Education and Analysis (IDEA) Committee

-The Innovations in Design, Education and Analysis (IDEA) Committee serves as a catalyst for methodological research at the BSC and provides a resource for innovation for BSC researchers.
+The Innovations in Design, Education and Analysis (IDEA) Committee serves as a catalyst for methodological research at the Biostatistics Center and provides a resource for innovation for the Center researchers.

 The IDEA Committee Mission: